faithruth/kanzu-support-desk/README.md

 What's under the hood?
 Let's see:

+* Very simple user interface
+* Email Notifications to keep you and your customer up-to-date on a ticket's progress
+* Support for various products created using KSD itself, WooCommerce or Easy Digital Downloads
-* Multiple channels for ticket-creation: Front-end via a support tab, backend via a pretty form, via Email as an optional add-on
+* Multiple channels for ticket-creation: Front-end via a support form, backend via a pretty form, via Email as an optional add-on
 * Unlimited number of agents supported
 * Beautiful graphs to let you in on your performance
-* Customers receive email notifications on ticket creation
-* Private notes on tickets
+* Private notes on tickets to allow agents share extra information on tickets with each other
 * Simple ticket re-assignment
 * Ticket severity supported
 * Translation-ready